timo-obrecht/good-enough-hash/README.md

 On the memory consumption side, if you are dealing with millions of strings, there may be an advantage, but I am more than sceptikal (and I haven't measure anything yet)

 The purpose of this project if to implement this algorithm I find very clever (I also need to tune the graph size selection to minimize the runtime expectancy), and to learn how to optimise low-level code (just add `--release`, dumbass).

+## TODO

+- Make the hash generation parralel with rayon
+- Find a way to benchmark all hashing functions one to another in a single run